mausworks/pidget/README.md

 If you have any questions, ideas or requests, please open a [new issue](https://github.com/mausworks/pidget/issues/new)!

+## How is this different from SharpRaven?

+- Pidget is async-first (for blocking calls use, e.g. `client.CaptureAsync([...]).Result`)
+- Pidget is primarily targeted towards .NET Core
+- Pidget aims to be modular and extensible, whereas SharpRaven is a bit more monolithic
+- The Pidget client is a unopinionated minimalistic client, i.e. "it just sends stuff"
+- The Pidget client uses a `HttpClient` as primary transfer mechanism, whereas SharpRaven uses a [`WebRequest`](https://github.com/getsentry/raven-csharp/blob/3c30a19c953744afb99ff4a618c6c97a062597e7/src/app/SharpRaven/Data/Requester.cs#L61-L85)
+- The Pidget ASP.NET Middleware is specifically tailored for ASP.NET Core

 ## Can I use it?

 Pidget targets [.NET Standard 2.0](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support), which adds support for most (somewhat modern) .NET applications, e.g. .NET Core, Xamarin, Mono, UWP.